I Let A Man Totally Dominate And Degrade Me And The Sex Was Face-Melting

 Tom and I saw each other a few more times after that; eventually reserving our catch-ups exclusively for the bedroom, where I let him unleash his darkest fantasies, and found myself being taken to new heights of pleasure I hadn’t known existed as I let him do things to me I’d expected myself to abhor.
 Then, just like that, our dalliances would end and we’d return to moments of awkward silence that grew louder each time they occurred, until they turned into time and space, and we gradually drifted apart.

-It’s been a long time since I saw Tom now, but I still think of him from time to time.
+It’s been a long time since I’ve seen Tom now, but I still think of him every so often.
 Usually when I’m alone in bed at night, and my hands find their way under my pyjamas.
 And every time I do, I bite down on my lip until it pierces the soft flesh inside my mouth so that it bleeds, ever so slightly.

 It hurts.
 But I like the way it tastes.